gauravuj/dook-software-project/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">:information_source: **Information**

 New themes are currently being added.
+In v1.5, we envisioned to create a tool for users to create their own theme from the `command box` itself.

 #### Adding aliases in Dook : `alias`